Mrl3mon/AUES-Student-Management-System/README.md

 AUES Student Management System Developed for laboratory works №9 Purpose using Python (Django).
 Feel free to make changes based on your requirements.

-I've created this project while learnging Django and followed tutorial series from **SuperCoders**
+I've created this project while learnging Django and followed tutorial series from **Youtube & Books**

 And if you like this project then ADD a STAR ⭐️  to this project 👆